There are two excellently equipped library locations: The Inner City Library and the Randwyck Library.

 The ILL student rules can vary per faculty.
 More information on ILL.

 You can access LibSearch from any library computer or via Student Desktop Anywhere.
 LibSearchs allows you to search in our own hard copy and e-collection, but also the catalogues of libraries worldwide.

 Learning and Resource Collection

-During each academic block, students use a selection of journal articles, book passages, reports and other academic materials.
+During each course period, students use a selection of journal articles, book passages, reports and other academic materials.
 These can be accessed via Canvas.

 Printing and photocopying in the library

 Instructions: library introduction, instruction videos and information skills